jgrunert/ConcurrentGraph/README.md

 ## Local Test Runner
 SPLocalTestClusterMain can be used to start a local test cluster with master and workers on the local machine.
+In the java project the local test runner can be started using the main method of mthesis.concurrent_graph.apps.shortestpath.SPSingleMasterMain

 ```
 Usage: [configFile] [clusterConfigFile] [inputFile] [optional extraJvmPerWorker-bool]